-

 - To develop a method for ensuring future possibility of circulation of timber products with true consideration of the whole life-cycle, and practical industry issues at design, construction and deconstruction phases.

-- To plan primary design to facilitate deconstruction rather than demolition, and to pay attention to the use of chemical treatments, adhesives and other synthetic materials – including to decide whether their use technically is necessary and avoid over-specification.
+- To plan primary design to facilitate deconstruction rather than demolition, and to pay attention to the use of chemical treatments, adhesives and other synthetic materials, including deciding whether their use is technically necessary and avoiding over-specification.

-- To optimise the primary design to enhance resource efficiency as well as reduce environmental impacts along the life cycle (build and deconstruction)
+- To optimise the primary design to enhance resource efficiency as well as reduce environmental impacts along the life cycle.

-- To allow grading for quality of recovered wood, and similarly variable new wood from more diverse sources, in a way that is compatible and equivalent to grading of new timber from main commercial species (including the basis in European standardisation)
+- To allow grading for quality of recovered wood, and similarly variable new wood from more diverse sources, in a way that is compatible and equivalent to grading of new timber from main commercial species.

 - To identify potential new construction products using recovered timber.

-- To examine the business, economic and environmental factors over the life-cycle to inform what is to be optimized, encouraged and avoided in design (to be described by a “rebuilding factor”).
+- To examine the business, economic and environmental factors over the life-cycle to inform what is to be optimized, encouraged and avoided in design.

 - To inform current engineers, architects and wood-based construction product manufacturers through professional development, industry bodies, codes and standards.